Paint departments lose production time when drying, flash-off, booth routing, cleaning, and preparation are not aligned.

 What to ask M&H Group

-Ask M&H Group to review current bottleneck, job mix, operator workflow, booth pressure, curing method, cleaning process, and installation route.
+Ask M&H Group to review current bottleneck, job mix, operator workflow, booth pressure, curing method, cleaning process, and installation option.

 Should I choose infrared or UV curing?